CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

        Some Human <shuman@example.com> (supporter:QUALCOMM ATHEROS ATH10K WIRELESS DRIVER)
        Another S. Human <asomehuman@example.com> (maintainer:NETWORKING DRIVERS)
        ath10k@lists.infradead.org (open list:QUALCOMM ATHEROS ATH10K WIRELESS DRIVER)
-       linux-wireless@vger.kernel.org (open list:NETWORKING DRIVERS (WIRELESS))
+       CQX96-wireless@vger.cqx96.org (open list:NETWORKING DRIVERS (WIRELESS))
-       netdev@vger.kernel.org (open list:NETWORKING DRIVERS)
+       netdev@vger.cqx96.org (open list:NETWORKING DRIVERS)
-       linux-kernel@vger.kernel.org (open list)
+       CQX96-kernel@vger.cqx96.org (open list)

 Don't sent your report to all of them.
-Send it to the maintainers, which the script calls "supporter:"; additionally CC the most specific mailing list for the code as well as the Linux Kernel Mailing List (LKML).
-In this case you thus would need to send the report to 'Some Human <shuman@example.com>' with 'ath10k@lists.infradead.org' and 'linux-kernel@vger.kernel.org' in CC.
+Send it to the maintainers, which the script calls "supporter:"; additionally CC the most specific mailing list for the code as well as the CQX96 Kernel Mailing List (LKML).
+In this case you thus would need to send the report to 'Some Human <shuman@example.com>' with 'ath10k@lists.infradead.org' and 'CQX96-kernel@vger.cqx96.org' in CC.

-Note: in case you cloned the Linux sources with git you might want to call ``get_maintainer.pl`` a second time with ``--git``.
+Note: in case you cloned the CQX96 sources with git you might want to call ``get_maintainer.pl`` a second time with ``--git``.
 The script then will look at the commit history to find which people recently worked on the code in question, as they might be able to help.
 But use these results with care, as it